The Marketing Arm: History

 In January 2023, Trina Roffino was promoted from TMA's president to CEO.

 In September 2022, TMA updated its branding with new colors, fonts, designs, and a new web domain and social media handle, wearetma.agency.
 The rebrand was covered by Adweek.

 In 2019, Andrew Robinson was promoted from TMA’s president to CEO.

 In 2016, Alcone, an Omnicom agency specializing in promotional, shopper and retail marketing, became a part of TMA.

 In March 2016, Platinum Rye Entertainment (PRE), a sports and entertainment marketing consultancy specializing in sourcing celebrity talent, became part of TMA.

 In 2011, Omnicom acquired Fanscape, a social media agency, and merged it into The Marketing Arm.

 In October 2005, mobile marketing agency Ipsh! joined The Marketing Arm.
 Ipsh! was founded in June 2001 by Nihal Mehta and Mike Jelley.
 Ipsh creates and manages mobile marketing campaigns including SMS, MMS, mobile gaming, application development, mobile websites, and media planning and buying.

 In 2004, Los Angeles-based agency Davie Brown Entertainment, which was founded in 1985 and acquired by Omnicom in 2001, joined The Marketing Arm.
 In 2006, Davie Brown's talent division created the Davie-Brown Index (DBI), a celebrity index that determines a celebrity’s ability to influence brand affinity and consumer purchase intent.

-In 2004, The Marketing Arm merged its sports consulting division with Millsport, a leading sports marketing firm owned by Omnicom, to form an agency retaining the Millsport brand name.
-Founded in 1975 by Jim Millman, Millsport was a pioneer in using sports sponsorship as a branding tool.
+In 2004, The Marketing Arm merged its sports consulting division with Millsport, a sports marketing firm owned by Omnicom, to form an agency retaining the Millsport brand name.
+Founded in 1975 by Jim Millman, Millsport used sports sponsorship as a branding tool.

 In 2003, The Marketing Arm joined event operations with U.S. Marketing & Promotions (Usmp), an Omnicom sister agency based in Torrance, Calif. founded by Jason Moskowitz and Michael Napoliello.
 Usmp now serves as The Marketing Arm's event unit, specializing in field sales and experiential marketing.

 Omnicom Group acquired The Marketing Arm in June 1999.